star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 Director, Master of Entertainment Industry Management Program

-Dan Green is the director of the Master of Entertainment Industry Management Program in the Heinz College of Information Systems and Public Policy at Carnegie Mellon University.
+Dan Green is the director of the Master of Entertainment Industry Management Program, a joint program between the Heinz College of Information Systems and Public Policy and the College of Fine Arts at Carnegie Mellon University.

-Dan has worked in TV production on several programs including “ER,” “The Sopranos,” “Party of Five,” “Time of Your Life,” “Fantasy Island,” “The Adventures of Brisco County Jr.,” “She TV” and “The West Wing.”
-Dan directed the pilot “Munhall” starring George Wendt (Cheers) and Tom Atkins (“Law and Order”).
-Dan directed and produced the film, “Entropy,” which toured the country on the festival circuit.
-His film, “Listen,” a documentary about inner city teens, was marketed as a teaching tool in classrooms throughout the United States.
-As a theatre director, Dan has had worked produced in New York, Chicago, Los Angeles.
+Dan has worked in TV production on several programs including ER, THE SOPRANOS, PARTY OF FIVE, TIME OF YOUR LIFE, FANTASY ISLAND, THE ADVENTURES OF BRISCO COUNTRY JR. SHE TV, and THE WEST WING.
+Dan directed the pilot MUNHALL starring George Wendt (CHEERS) and Tom Atkins (LAW AND ORDER).
+Dan directed and produced the film, ENTROPY, which toured the country on the festival circuit.
+His documentary LISTEN focused on inner city teens and was marketed as a teaching tool in classrooms throughout the United States.
+As a theatre director, Dan has produced work in New York, Chicago, Los Angeles.

-As a writer, Dan's produced work features the film, “Listen.”
+As a writer, Dan's produced work includes the film, LISTEN.
 He also wrote and directed several commercials and PSAs.
-Other writing work includes “Canterbury Air” at Los Angeles City College and Brethren Christian High School, Long Beach, CA.; “Crew Hours” at Los Angeles City College and “An Elf Chorus Line” for In The Spotlight Studio in New Jersey.
-He also directed a reading of his script, “The Rules of a Muslim in Love,” in Los Angeles.
-As a Casting Director, Dan cast “The Kennedy Mystique: Creating Camelot” for National Geographic Channel.
-He also cast “Nixon in China, 72” for Central Chinese Television (CCTV), Beijing, China.
+Other writing work includes CANTEBURY AIR, CREW HOURS, and PORTICO produced in Los Angeles and AN ELF CHORUS LINE produced in New Jersey.
+He also directed the reading of, THE RULES OF A MUSLIM IN LOVE in Los Angeles.
+As a Casting Director, Dan cast THE KENNEDY MYSTIQUE: CREATING CAMELOT for National Geographic Channel.
+He also cast NIXON IN CHINA ’72 for Central Chinese Television (CCTV), Beijing, China.

-Dan is a member of The Academy of Television Arts and Sciences and The Association of Arts Administration Educators.
+In addition to his work with the MEIM program, Dan oversees The Sylvia and David Steiner Film Fund which is an endowment to cultivate and foster creative screen-based projects at Carnegie Mellon.
+Dan is a member of The Academy of Television Arts and Sciences.
 He is the past president of Carnegie Mellon’s West Coast Drama Alumni Clan and the past president of the Carnegie Mellon National Alumni Association Board.
-He was also honored with an Alumni Service Award from the University.
-In 2005, he delivered the keynote commencement address at Carnegie Mellon University titled, “An Arbitrary Time.”
+He was also honored with an Alumni Service Award from the University and delivered the keynote commencement address at Carnegie Mellon University titled, AN ARBITRARY TIME.

 Courses Taught